 How to Grow Geranium Plants From Seed

-While they can be purchased as young plants ready for planting or grown from cuttings, you can also grow from seed.
+While geraniums can be purchased as young plants ready for planting or grown from cuttings, you can also grow geraniums from seed.

 Seeds are easily available from garden centres and can offer a wider range of choice than if you purchase going plants.